album-app/album-workshop/src/pages/03_1_write_solution_setup_parameters.md

 Group, name and version are used as the solution identifiers.
 Other parameter can be used to add more meta information to your solution like for example the creator of the solution or a brief description of the solution.
-A full list of parameters is available at the album [documentation](https://docs.album.solutions/en/latest/solution-development.html).
+A full list of parameters is available at the Album [documentation](https://docs.album.solutions/en/latest/solution-development.html).

 Task 1: Write a solution with the minimal configuration.
 <details>